 The Benefits of a Solar Warranty

-A solar power warranty isn't like a short-term warranty for a new smartphone or another electronic device.
-These warranties give you long-term security for a significant investment in your home, including:
+A solar warranty isn't like a short-term warranty for a new phone.
+A solar warranty should give you long-term security for a major investment.
+You should get:

-#1.
-Peace of Mind: Alleviate concerns about costly repairs to your solar panels.
+Peace of mind: Alleviate concerns about costly repairs.

-#2.
-Convenient Help: Just make a call or send an email to request repairs.
+Convenient help: Just make a call or send an email to request repairs.

-#4.
-Incentive to Home Buyers: More and more buyers want homes with solar panels already installed, and a warranty ensures that any unexpected problems will be covered.
+Incentive to home buyers: More buyers want homes with solar panels already installed.
+A warranty ensures any unexpected problems will be covered.

 The typical solar power warranty covers most parts of the system, including inverters, racking, and other equipment: